eEcoLiDAR/PhDPaper1_Classifying_wetland_habitats/README.md

 Zs.
 Koma, A. C. Seijmonsbergen and W. D. Kissling (submitted): Classifying wetland habitats using fine-scale LiDAR metrics derived from country-wide Airborne Laser Scanning manuscript

 The codes are still under a cleaning process.
+The scripts were built using the 2.0.3 version of lidR.

 # Instructions for usage